syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 ## Replacing the Search results

-You can replace a particular text with another text, part of a document or entire document using **Replace** method.
+You can replace a particular text with another text, part of a document or entire document by using **Replace** method.

-The following code snippet illustrates how to replace a particular text.
+The following code example illustrates how to replace a particular text.

 {% highlight c# %}
 [C#]

-//Load a template document
+//Loads a template document

 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);

-//Find the first occurrence of a particular text in the document
+//Finds the first occurrence of a particular text in the document

 TextSelection selection = document.Find("contents", false, false);

-//Initialize text body part
+//Initializes text body part

 TextBodyPart bodyPart = new TextBodyPart(selection);

-//Replace a particular text with the text body part
+//Replaces a particular text with the text body part

 document.Replace("paragraph", bodyPart, false, true, true);

-//Save and close the document
+//Saves and closes the document

 document.Save("Replace.docx", FormatType.Docx);